Mary Z. Connaughton: Professional background

-Connaughton is currently a partner in the business development firm of Ascentage Group (formerly Henniker River Group) and an adjunct accounting instructor at Framingham State College.
-Additionally, she serves on the Massachusetts Commission on Judicial Conduct.
+Connaughton is currently the COO and Director of Government Transparency of Pioneer Institute in Boston.
+She was a partner in the business development firm of Ascentage Group (formerly Henniker River Group) and an adjunct accounting instructor at Framingham State College.
+Additionally, she served on the Massachusetts Commission on Judicial Conduct.

 Connaughton held the position of senior manager on the audit staff of Ernst and Young in the Entrepreneurial Services division and was Chief Financial Officer of the Massachusetts Lottery.
 Her other experience includes working as a financial consultant/CPA both independently and for a local firm and being chief financial officer of a privately held company.
 She was previously vice-chair of the Framingham Finance Committee and served on the board of directors of Commonwealth Corporation.

 Connaughton earned her Master of Business Administration from Assumption College in 2009 and a Bachelor of Business Administration in Accounting and a Bachelor of Arts in English from the University of Massachusetts Amherst.
 She also spent two summers studying English literature at the Trinity College, Oxford University Summer Seminar program.
 She is a member of the Massachusetts Society of Certified Public Accountants.